mujtabach2/rubixSolver/README.md

 ```

 ## Setup
-1. Before solving, adjust the hsv values in the detectColor function in cube_utils.py.
+1. Before solving, adjust the hsv values in the `detectColor` function in `cube_utils.py`.
 Due to lighting and different colour cubes, adjustments in hsv are required for optimal detection.
 It is recommended to detect and solve the cube in consistent lighting and background.

         def detectColor(h,s,v):
             # print(h,s,v)